LaurentEsingle/LaurentEsingle.github.io/datafiles.markdown

 The main approach of vQuery is to allow the user to query big or small data sources and extract a small amount of data (filtered or aggregated) that will give them the insights they are looking for.

 They can extract data from local or network files, and Big Data repositories.
-They can do so through a no-code interface or scripting.
+They can do so through a no-code interface or scripting(python).

 vQuery support several file types as well as protocols to access data, on Premise or in the Cloud.